New Zealand Food Guide

 Fish & Chips

-Kiwi beach essential - fresh local fish (usually blue cod, snapper, or tarakihi) in crispy beer batter served with thick-cut potato chips.
-Wrapped in paper, eaten outdoors with fingers, often seasoned with salt and vinegar or tartare sauce.
-Takeaway shops (chippies) dot every coastal town.
+The classic Kiwi beach meal: fresh local fish, usually blue cod, snapper, or tarakihi, in crisp beer batter with thick-cut potato chips.
+It comes wrapped in paper and gets eaten outdoors with your fingers, with salt and vinegar or tartare sauce.
+Takeaway shops, known as chippies, sit in just about every coastal town.

 Rewena Bread